hjrose29/hjrose29/README.md

-### TLDR: I'm Henry, a Computer Science and Statistics new grad from Oswego State University - I'm in the CLDP Rotational Program at JP Morgan Chase in NYC.
+### TLDR: I'm Henry, a Computer Science and Statistics new grad from Oswego State University - I'm in the Chase Leadership Development Program at JP Morgan Chase in NYC.

 ### Hi there 👋